SaeemAli/SaeemAli/README.md

-- 👋 Hi, I’m @SaeemAli
+- Hi, I’m @SaeemAli
-- 👀 I’m interested in programming, football and Yugioh
+- I’m interested in programming, football and Yugioh
-- 🌱 I’m currently learning Java in my first year of university
+- I'm in my second year of University, learning computer science.
+- I can program in Java and Python.
+I am currently learning data science libraries in Python
-- 📫 How to reach me: saeemali2003@gmail.com
+- How to reach me: saeemali2003@gmail.com